freakazoidas/PlantApp/README.md

 5. Run the app: `flask run`
 6. (Optional) Update the `requirements.txt` file with any new packages: `pip freeze > requirements.txt`

+## Flask DB Migration

+To perform a Flask database migration, follow these steps:

+1. Make sure the Flask-Migrate package is installed: pip install Flask-Migrate
+2. Create a migration repository: flask db init
+3. Create a migration script: flask db migrate -m "migration message"
+4. Upgrade the database: flask db upgrade
+5. To downgrade the database, run flask db downgrade with the name of the revision to downgrade to.

 ## Credentials

 You can use these credentials to test: